OrhanKupusoglu/rng-enigma/README.md

 #### Option #3

 This option generates a binary file, **dieharder.bin**, which is then fed into the **Dieharder** test suit.
-Each write operation saves ten 32-bit numbers, which are in fact five 64 bit numbers.
+Each write operation saves ten 32-bit numbers, which are in fact five 64-bit numbers.

 ```
 $ ./rng-enigma-app 3 1000000000